Adobe XD Reviews& Product Details

 - Password Protection: Password protects your design for improved security.

 - Share to Behance: Want to share your work on Behance?
-You can easily do it by sharing your work directly with Behance from Adobe XD.
+You can easily share your work directly with Behance from Adobe XD.

 Design Systems lets you easily scale your solutions with Adobe Cloud Solutions.
 Here, you get access to Creative Cloud Libraries, a big library of logos, graphics, colors, and assets across different Adobe software, including Illustrator, Photoshop, and more!

-Adobe XD also supports external tools and apps which let you improve how you work with XD.
+Adobe XD also supports external tools and apps that improve your work with XD.
 With it, you get the following:

 To add XD, click the plugin icon and open the plugins panel.
 You can launch the Plugins marketplace and search for the plugins you want to add.
 Some of the notable XD plugins include: